kumiori/paper_JOSS/paper.md

 outlining technical requirements for a robust scientific numerical code that supports large-scale computations of natural phenomena, it’s crucial to consider various aspects such as functionality, performance, usability, and maintainability.
 Below is an itemized list of technical requirements:

-**1. Core Functionality, three Nonlinear Solvers:
-Provide efficient solvers for both nonlinear first order (variational inequality) and second order (eigen-variational inequality) problems.
+The core functionality is provided by three Nonlinear Solvers for both nonlinear first order (variational inequality) and second order (eigen-variational inequality) problems.

-1.2.
-Eigenvalue and Eigenvector Analysis:
-We implement a simple algorithm for an efficient computation of constrained eigenvalues and associated eigenvectors, building upon a mathematical property.
+Second order solvers tackle the Eigenvalue and Eigenvector Analysis, for an efficient computation of constrained eigenvalues and associated eigenvectors, building upon a mathematical property.

-1.3.
-Variational Solvers:
-The tree solvers have a common interface, to provide flexibility towards supporting a variety of physical/mecahanical models and numerical methods for address evolutionary processes.
+For ease of use and modularity, our Variational Solvers have a common interface, which provides flexibility towards supporting a variety of physical/mecahanical/mathematical models and algorithmoc methods to address evolutionary processes.

-1.4.
-Bifurcation and Stability Analysis:
+Our main contribution is related to Bifurcation and Stability Analysis:
 The core of this package are tools for bifurcation and stability analysis in a complex constrained system.

-2.2.
-Hybrid Acceleration:
-We implement a hybrid 'accelerated' first order solver which transitions from an Alternate Minimisation scheme to a fully nonlinear step for convergence, to enhance computational accuracy for validaiton in real scenarios.
+At first order, we implement a Hybrid solver which transitions from an Alternate Minimisation scheme to a fully nonlinear step to achieve accelerated convergence, enhancing computational accuracy to machine precision, in view of validaiton in real scenarios.

-2. Performance:
-The code is conceived for parallel processing, for scalability from rapid prototyping to  high-performance computing clusters.
+The code is conceived for parallel processing, its modularity allows for scalability from rapid prototyping to high-performance computing clusters.

-3. Usability:
-3.1.
-User Interface:

-Develop a user-friendly interface for setting up simulations, configuring parameters, and visualizing results.
-3.2.
-Documentation:
+A user-friendly interface facilitates setup of simulations, parametric batch computations, flexible configuration of numerical as well as material parameters, and is equipped of a minimal library of utility functions for visualisation (based on PyVista) and post-processing of results  (based on Pandas/numpy).

-Provide comprehensive documentation, including tutorials and examples, to facilitate user understanding and adoption.
+Our code is accompanied with essential documentation, including tutorials and examples to facilitate user understanding and adoption.

 3.3.
 Interoperability:
 Support interoperability with common data formats and integration with popular scientific computing libraries.
-3.4.
-Scripting Support:

-Allow scripting capabilities for automation and customization of simulations.
-4. Mathematical Foundation:
-4.1.
-Numerical Stability:

-Ensure numerical stability in computations to prevent accumulation of errors over time.

-4.2.
-Precision Control:
-Numerical performance can be fine-tuned with accuracy through a comprehensive file of numerical parameters.
-Allow users to control precision settings to balance accuracy with computational cost.
+Numerical performance can be fine-tuned with accuracy via a comprehensive parameters file attached to each computation, allowing users to control precision and balance accuracy with computational cost.

-5. Robustness and Reliability:
-5.1.
-Error Handling:

-We Implement robust error handling and log/reporting mechanisms.
-5.2.
-Unit Testing:
-Develop a minimal set of unit tests to validate the correctness of core algorithms, both at first and second order.
+We implement robust error handling and log/reporting mechanisms, alongside a minimal set of unit tests to validate the correctness of our core algorithms, both at first and second order.

-5.3.
-Version Control:
-Utilize version control systems to manage codebase changes and updates.

-6. Extensibility:
-The modular class-based architecture allows for easy extension of functionality, comparative tests, and parametric exploration.
+The modular class-based architecture of the software allows for easy extension of functionalities, comparative tests, and parametric exploration.

-6.2.
-Plugin Support:
-Provide support for plugins to encourage community contributions and custom extensions.
-7. Support and Maintenance:
-7.1.
-Continuous Integration:

-Implement continuous integration for automated testing and deployment.
+We implement continuous integration for sanity-check, automated testing, and deployment.
-7.2.
-Community Forums:

-Establish community forums or channels for user support and collaboration.

-7.3.
-Long-Term Support:

-We commit to long-term support of this numerical code, including regular bug fixes, extensions, and updates, to ensure the code's reliability over time.
+Committing to long-term support of this numerical code, including regular bug fixes, extensions, and updates, to ensure the code's reliability over time, we establish a community forum and channels for user support and collaboration.

-8. Security:
-8.1.
-Data Encryption:

-We MAY OR MAY NOT implement data encryption mechanisms to protect sensitive information = configuration/parameter files.

-9. Visualization:
-9.1.
-3D Visualization:
-Currently, code lacks of appropriate tools for advanced visualisation, such as Support 3D visualization tools for exploring and interpreting simulation results, and  real-time Plotting, intresting to
+Currently, code lacks of appropriate tools for advanced visualisation, such as 3D visualization tools for exploring and interpreting simulation results, and real-time parallel plotting,
-Provide real-time plotting capabilities during simulations for on-the-fly analysis.

-10. Compliance:
-10.1.
-Standard Compliance:

 Ensure compliance with relevant industry standards for numerical computing.
 10.2.
 Code Quality Metrics:

-Regularly assess and improve code quality based on established metrics.
-This comprehensive list covers various dimensions of technical requirements, emphasizing the need for performance, usability, reliability, and security in the development of a robust scientific numerical code.

- to enhance accessibility and maintainability: